gulfiliz/gulfiliz.github.io/_posts/2025-12-30-new-orleans.md

 The adults around me just smiled, I don't think they knew much about it either.
 And my friends replied with do not make jazz to us, ahahahha.

 But I kept saying it anyway.
-I think, I loved it before I understood it.
+I think I loved it before I understood it.

 I love jazz music.
 I love it *a lot.*